 2 charger can use up to 7 kW.
 This chart is extreme, as it shows the charging of a Tesla, which has a higher charging demand than most other vehicles.
 At its peak, the combined demand of the house and charger is over 17 kW.
 Should you have several electric vehicle chargers operating at the same time, the local transformer could be overloaded.
 This creates the risk that the transformer could fail, creating a local power outage.
-Even if NOTL Hydro identifies that a transformer is overloaded, there is the risk that we may not be able to get replacethis future world we do not ments.
-Electric utilities will all have this issue, so will all be upgrading their transformers at the same time across North America.
+Even if NOTL Hydro identifies that a transformer is overloaded, there is the risk that we may not be able to get replaceall have this issue, so will all be upgrading their transacross North America.
 We analyzed a number of scenarios, depending on how many chargers on a transformer were operating at any one time.
 The results were promising: